env3d/jwt-decode-example/README.md

 Unlike the access token, which requires a call to /userinfo to decode, the id token can be decoded without contacting the server.
 This repo demonstrate how this decoding can be done in node.

+Start by obtaining an id token from https://developers.google.com/oauthplayground/, then follow the instructions in app.js